Columbus Zoo and Aquarium: Asia Quest

-Fluffy

-In March 2007, Fluffy, a reticulated python (Malayopython reticulatus) and Guinness World Records holder for the longest snake in captivity, measuring 24 feet, was put on display at the zoo.
-In September 2007, the zoo purchased Fluffy from her owner, and she was on permanent display afterwards.
-On October 26, 2010, the 300 pound, 18-year-old snake died.
-A necropsy found a tumorous mass on one of her ovaries.
-The zoo has since acquired her daughter named Hanna.

 Shores & Aquarium

-The shores region is most well known for the fish and manatee aquariums, known as "Discovery Reef" and "Manatee Coast".
+The "Shores and Aquarium" region is most well known for the fish and manatee aquariums, known as "Discovery Reef" and "Manatee Rescue and Rehabilitation Center".
 In addition to the indoor aquariums, the shores region also features exhibits of Caribbean flamingos, American alligators, Humboldt penguins, and Aldabra giant tortoises.

-Discovery Reef is an 88000 USgal saltwater aquarium and houses numerous species of fish, seahorses, sharks, and garden eels.
+Discovery Reef, which opened in 1993, is an 88000 USgal saltwater aquarium and houses numerous species of fish, seahorses, sharks, and garden eels.
 It also houses a live coral exhibit, one of the largest in the United States although the coral in the largest tank is synthetic.

-Manatee Coast, which opened in 1999, is the cornerstone of the region, supporting the endangered Florida manatees, fish, stingrays, a sea turtle, and pelicans in a 192000 USgal indoor habitat.
+Manatee Rescue and Rehabilitation Center (formerly the 'Manatee Coast'), which opened in 1999, is the cornerstone of the region, supporting the endangered Florida manatees, fish, stingrays, a sea turtle, and pelicans in a 192000 USgal indoor habitat.
 This habitat is one of only two outside of Florida to keep manatees, making it an especially popular exhibit.
 The building is also covered by a retractable roof, which creates an outdoor environment for up to five manatees during warm weather.

 The Reptile Habitat is the first building encountered heading west after exiting the tunnel under Riverside Drive and is located within the shores region.
-It is a fully indoor facility, containing numerous snakes, terrapins, lizards, and tortoises.
-The Columbus Zoo has also bred many threatened reptile species, including Jamaican boas, Madagascar ground boas, yellow-spotted river turtles, Roti Island snake-necked turtles, and eastern plains garter snakes.
+Originally opened in 1968, it is a fully indoor facility, containing numerous snakes, terrapins, lizards, and tortoises.
+The Columbus Zoo has also bred many threatened reptile species.